-Tax credit certificates will be available for download in the eTCA in PDF early in the new year.
-The EBC will receive an automated email indicating the tax credit certificates are available.
+Tax credit certificates will be available for download as PDFs in eTCA early in the new year.
+For inquiries, please contact your Portfolio Manager.

 The EBC is responsible for distributing the tax credit certificates to its investors.

-An investor attaches the tax credit certificate to their income tax return filed with Canada Revenue Agency for the taxation year stated on the certificate.
+An investor attaches the tax credit certificate to their income tax return filed with Canada Revenue Agency.

 A maximum annual tax credit claim differs for individual investors and corporate investors.
 However, both may carry forward an unclaimed tax credit amount for four subsequent taxation years.

-An individual, referred to in section 2 (1) of the Income Tax Act (British Columbia), who is resident in British Columbia may claim up to $60,000 in tax credits in one year.
+An individual, referred to in section 2 (1) of the Income Tax Act (B.C.), who is resident in B.C. may claim up to $120,000 in tax credits in one year.
 An individual investor also has the option of claiming a tax credit for the prior taxation year if the shares were purchased in the first 60 days of the year.
 The amount claimed is applied toward payment of all income tax amounts due to Canada Revenue Agency with any excess refunded directly to the individual.

-If an individual shareholder resides in British Columbia at the date of the subscription for shares and yet resides outside the province at year-end, this may affect the individual's ability to claim the tax credit certificate.
-Individual shareholders who have moved outside British Columbia or who are planning to move before year-end are urged to consult with their financial advisors about their eligibility to claim the tax credit certificate.
+If an individual shareholder resides in B.C. at the date of the subscription for shares or a convertible right and yet resides outside the province at year-end, this may affect the individual's ability to claim the tax credit certificate.
+Individual shareholders who have moved outside B.C. or who are planning to move before year-end are urged to consult with their financial advisers about their eligibility to claim the tax credit certificate.

-A corporation, referred to in section 2 (2) of the Income Tax Act (British Columbia), that has a permanent establishment in British Columbia may claim the tax credit to offset British Columbia income tax otherwise payable in a year.
+A corporation, referred to in section 2 (2) of the Income Tax Act (B.C.), that has a permanent establishment in B.C. may claim the tax credit to offset B.C. income tax otherwise payable in a year.

 The tax credit issued to a corporate investor is not refundable.
 There is no annual tax credit limit for corporations.
 Corporate investors must claim tax credits in the year in which the investment was made.